Video Game / Naval Ops

 - The Empire: The, well, Empire.
 Also, Virshia from the second game and the Empire of Wilkia from the third.

-- Escort Mission: Feel like protecting a fleet against a larger and better-armed fleet with just one ship?
+- Escort Mission: Feel like protecting a lone ship or fleet against a larger and better-armed fleet with just one ship?

 - Every Bullet Is a Tracer: Whether you're shooting a battleship's main guns or spraying flak against bombers, you'll see every bullet.

 - Everything Fades: Good thing, too, otherwise you wouldn't be able to move because of all the wrecks around you.

 - Evil Is Not a Toy: Karl Weisenberg tried to take over Ragnarök.
 It didn't work.